 In Europe, there’s an auto-injector with a higher epinephrine dose and a longer needle.
 Do you think we need an option like this as well?

-Dr. Brown doesn’t think so.
-She says that in the United States, “we have safe devices that have really maximized needle lengths for serving a wide range of population and different-sized people.”
-Longer needles might be more suitable for some extremely large patients, but those longer needles might be long enough to reach bone in many normal-weight patients.
+Dr. Brown says that in the United States, “we have safe devices that have really maximized needle lengths for serving a wide range of population and different-sized people.”
+Longer needles might be more suitable for some large patients, but a concern is that the longer needles might be long enough to reach bone in some normal-weight patients.

 She notes that the goal is to get the medicine into the thigh muscle, and the device mechanism that pushes the drug out also plays a role.
 So needle length isn’t the only factor.
 Although there will always be challenges to meet every patient’s needs, Dr. Brown believes the options available the devices in the U.S. “are probably doing a reasonable job,” all things considered.
 She notes there is even a third dose option now, the Auvi-Q device for infants.